embrace-io/embrace-docs/content/android/features/performance-monitoring.md

 ## Moments

-Embrace also contains a powerful stopwatch and abandonment tracking feature, which we call **moments**.
+Embrace contains a powerful stopwatch and abandonment tracking feature, which we call **moments**.
 This mechanism is the same one used to measure application launch performance, which we covered in the [Session Reporting]({{< relref "/android/integration/session-reporting" >}}) section.

 Similar to [Logs]({{< relref "/android/integration/log-message-api" >}}), moments will immediately make a network request.